-A student must give to the sponsoring teacher a permission form signed by a student's parent(s) prior to a student participating in each activity (Appendix R).
+A permission form signed by a student's parent(s)/guardian (s) must be obtained prior to a student participating in each activity (Appendix R, available in PowerSchool).

 In the event private automobiles/vehicles of students, parents, or other authorized adults of at least 20 years of age are to be utilized to transport students on field trips, the drivers and/or the vehicle owners must have a valid driver's license and sufficient liability, medical, and uninsured motorist insurance coverage as defined by the Diocesan Risk Manager.
 Evidence to this effect must be presented to the principal/administration for review and approval prior to the use of such vehicles.
 Appendix R-1 must be used for this purpose.
 The principal/administration shall have the right to prohibit, for any reason, a proposed driver from transporting students on a field trip.